-What Is a Credit Card Balance Transfer?
+What Is a Balance Transfer?

-A balance transfer might be something to think about.
-It allows you to move a credit card or loan balance—within your credit limit—from one company to another in order to consolidate debt or get a lower interest rate.
+A balance transfer allows you to move a credit card or loan balance—within your credit limit—from one company to another in order to consolidate debt or get a lower interest rate.
 So how can it help you?
 And what are some things to consider?

 Factor in Fees